pulumi/docs/reference/pkg/nodejs/@pulumi/aws/wafregional/index.md

 <div class="pdoc-module-contents" markdown="1">
 <pre class="highlight"><span class='kd'>extends</span> <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#CustomResource'>CustomResource</a></pre>

-Provides a resource to create an association between a WAF Regional WebACL and Application Load Balancer.
+Manages an association with WAF Regional Web ACL.

 > **Note:** An Application Load Balancer can only be associated with one WAF Regional WebACL.